Work, Love and Survival

 I am profoundly interested in the development of morality and love.
-So finding the world in the midst of a recession I look from the perspective of love and morality as a way of understanding how and why it happens.
+So finding the world in the midst of a crisis I look from the perspective of love and morality as a way of understanding how and why it happens.

 So, when out of our bodily need we are drawn to others, the soul connection to another gives rise to our first experience of love, a primal love.
 This love is born out of the need for, a parent or child, the companionship of brothers, sisters, family and friends.
 Primal love is central to our survival.
 In other words, egoistic.
 It is so strong that it binds us to one person or group creating a powerful sense of belonging, at the same time we can feel bereft without it.

-To understand love inspired by our spirit, it helps to understand different parts of our whole being.
-For example, what I experience of my soul is the part of me that develops and expands in consciousness.
-My soul is my place of learning and where I experience all my feelings; and everything about the world.
+To understand love inspired by our true being, it helps to understand different parts of our whole being.
+For example, what I experience of my self is the part of me that develops and expands in consciousness.
+It is my place of learning and where I experience all my feelings; and everything about the world.
 It is the essential me.
-Indestructible, ageless and genderless, spirit is the part of me that is and always was.
+Indestructible, ageless and genderless, is a part of me that is and always was.
 It inspires me to my highest moral purpose.
-Only through the inspiration of my spirit can I develop love that is not created out of my need.
+Only through inspiration of this part of me can I develop love that is not created out of my need.